A teardown’s lifecycle is a small, deterministic state machine. The

 Audit trail

-Every transition writes anaudit_logs row with:
+Every transition writes an audit_logs row with: